Olsenben77/Virus-Wars---Gaming-platform/README.md

 -Added features to the Leaderboard table such as "platforms jumped" or a flag that denotes the user's country -Additional obstacles within the game
 -A shooting aspect
--Possible control schema with more options
+-Possible control schema with more options -
+-We are running into problems coming up with all the tests, mostly because we got most of the game we developed from a 3rd party, and we got the impression that testing routes with sequalize was not a direction we should go.
+We want to keep polishing at this point but didn't want to overlook the importance of testing.

 ## Summary